Rode Hall: Interior

-The main family living quarters are located in the 1752 addition.
+The main family living quarters are in the 1752 addition.
 The staircase hall is the only room in the 1752 house to have kept its original, Georgian interior.
 The rococo plaster ceiling is attributed to Shrewsbury-born architect, Thomas Farnolls Pritchard, who also designed interiors at Tatton Hall, Powis Castle and Croft Castle.
 Facing the gardens, on the north side of the house, is the library.
 Remodelled in the early 1800s, this room was previously used by the family as a dining room.
 It features fitted 19th-century mahogany bookcases, decorated with small acanthus friezes.
 The white marble fireplace is flanked on either side by family coats of arms.
 Connecting the library to the staircase hall and the drawing room is the ante-room, which is furnished with pieces commissioned by the family in the late 18th century.
-Originally, an entrance into the hall was located in this octagonal room, until Randle Wilbraham III relocated it.
+Originally, an entrance into the hall was in this octagonal room, until Randle Wilbraham III relocated it.
 The room features copies of works by Raphael, attributed to Michelangelo Maestri.

 The dining room, originally the library, was designed by Lewis Wyatt in about 1808.
 Wyatt extended the room and added a shallow, semi-circular apse at one end.
 It features decorative plasterwork on both the ceiling and walls, but is largely unadorned.
 Wyatt implemented a design featuring gilded acanthus leaves and vines on the ceiling with large-scale egg-and-dart molding around the upper sections of the wall, scagliola columns and a black marble fireplace with bronze ornamentation.
 Wyatt's alteration works at Rode Hall are influenced by the style of Sir John Soane, and he described his designs for the interiors as an 'experiment in primitive simplicity ...
 At Rode the primitivist intent is emphasized by the total absence of an entablature.'
 The room is furnished with original pieces of furniture designed and made by the English manufacturer Gillows of Lancaster and London; of note is the mahogany dining-table and the semi-circular sideboard built into the apse.
 A Royal Crown Derby dinner service, purchased by Mary Wilbraham-Bootle for her son Randle Wilbraham III in 1809, is on display here.